Tobias Linge

 Tobias Hangaard Linge (born 28 July 1997) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Parliament of Norway from Akershus during the term 2021-2025.
-He moved up to regular representative after Åsmund Grøver Aukrust entered Støre's Cabinet.
+He moved up to regular representative after Åsmund Aukrust entered Støre's Cabinet.
+He was re-elected deputy representative to the Storting for the period 2025–2029, and thus continued to meet as substitute for Åsmund Aukrust.
 Hailing from Grav in Bærum, he became leader of Akershus Workers' Youth League in 2018.